subhaa2/embedded_proj/README.md

 3. The Pico will automatically reboot and run your program

-### Previous algorithm testing
+## Previous Algorithm Testing
-## before integration with sensors, algorithm code was tested using sample data (sensor_data.txt) and a .exe file
+### Before integration with sensors, algorithm code was tested using sample data (sensor_data.txt) and a .exe file (please dont compile again)
-## please dont compile again

 1. cd algorithm
 2. run ./spider_robot.exe